Lyptik/ofIpCamera2Syphon/README.md

 ofIpCamera2Syphon
 =================

-Openframeworks application to grab a JPEG IP cam and output it to Syphon
+Openframeworks application to grab a JPEG stream (*.cgi) from an IP camera and output it to Syphon

 Addons :

-ofxIpVideoGrabber
+- ofxIpVideoGrabber
-ofxSyphon
+- ofxSyphon

 Camera compatibility :